Cardiovascular Diagnostic Center

 - Transesophageal echocardiography (TEE): With TEE, we thread an ultrasound probe through the mouth and into your esophagus.
 TEE lets us see the heart from behind, without the lungs in the way.
 A TEE gives us more detailed information about your heart than a traditional echo.
 We use TEE before and after most heart surgeries.

-- Intracardiac echocardiography (ICE): ICE is an emerging imaging technique that helps us get a clearer picture of the inside of the heart.
+- Intracardiac echocardiography (ICE): ICE is an emerging heart imaging technique that helps us get a clearer picture of the inside of the heart.
 We sometimes use it during cardiac catheterization.

 To schedule an appointment or learn more about cardiac diagnostic services at Memorial, call 855-400-6284.